-To request a copy of "A Guide in Your Will" workbook for estate planning or have any questions, please contact Donna Robinson.Print Legacy Giving PDF
+To request a copy of "A Guide in Your Will" workbook for estate planning or have any questions, please contact Paul Graham.Print Legacy Giving PDF

 Leaving us a gift in your will is a great way to provide countless hours of enjoyment, education and entertainment to future generations!
 These gifts are added to the Knowledge Endowment Fund.
 This money is invested wisely and a percentage of the annual income is used to continue our work.
 This way, your gift will keep on giving for generations to come.
 You'll also be joining other Knowledge Partners who are proud to be part of our Legacy Circle.
 Once you have looked after your loved ones, why not consider creating a legacy through a gift in your will to Knowledge Network?

 When creating or updating your will, you can include a gift to your favourite charity or charities.
 This type of gift is also known as a bequest and will result in a donation receipt (tax credit) which can reduce the income tax payable on your estate.

 Donating through life insurance policies can help you to make a sizeable gift to Knowledge at a manageable cost.
 There are a number of ways to use life insurance when planning your charitable giving.
 For example, if you have a paid-up life insurance policy that has outlived its original purpose, but still has value – you can donate it to Knowledge and receive a tax receipt and benefit right away.
 Or, you can set up a new life insurance policy, naming Knowledge as a beneficiary.
 Then choose whether to benefit from the tax savings during your lifetime, or use it to reduce income tax payable on your estate.
 So, lots of choices to consider.

 If you are interested in finding out how you can use life insurance to support Knowledge, please download the PDF for more information.